Teletubbies

 Teletubbies is a British children's television series created by Anne Wood and Andrew Davenport for the BBC.
 The programme focuses on four differently coloured characters known as the Teletubbies, named after the television screens on their bellies.
 Recognised throughout popular culture for the uniquely shaped antenna protruding from the head of each character, the Teletubbies communicate mostly through gibberish and were designed to bear resemblance to toddlers.

 The series rapidly became a commercial success in Britain and abroad.
 It won multiple BAFTA awards and was nominated for two Daytime Emmys throughout its run.
 A single based on the show's theme song reached number 1 in the UK Singles Chart in December 1997 and remained in the Top 75 for 32 weeks, selling over a million copies.
 By October 2000, the franchise generated over £1 billion in merchandise sales.

 Though the original run ended in 2001, a rebooted series was green-lit in 2014.
 The reboot premiered on CBeebies in the United Kingdom and on the Nick Jr. Channel in the United States.
 The reboot ran for 120 episodes, with the last episode airing on the Nick Jr. Channel on 17 August 2018.
+In 2022, a new version of the show premiered on Netflix for American audiences.

 Plot

 The programme takes place in a grassy, floral landscape populated by rabbits with bird calls audible in the background.
 The main shelter of the four Teletubbies is an earth house known as the "Tubbytronic Superdome" implanted in the ground and accessed through a hole at the top or an especially large semicircular door at the dome's foot.
 The Teletubbies co-exist with a number of strange contraptions such as the Voice Trumpets and the group's anthropomorphic blue vacuum cleaner ("Noo-Noo").
 The show's colourful psychedelic setting was designed specifically to appeal to the attention spans of infants and unlock different sections of the mind while also educating young children of transitions that can be expected in life.

-An assortment of rituals is performed throughout the course of every episode, such as the playful interactions between the Teletubbies and the Voice Trumpets, mishaps caused by the Noo-Noo, the footage of children displayed on the screens on the Teletubbies' stomachs, and the magical event that occurs once per episode.
+An assortment of rituals is performed throughout the course of every episode, such as the playful interactions between the Teletubbies and the Voice Trumpets, mishaps caused by the Noo-Noo, the footage of children displayed on the screens on the Teletubbies' stomachs, and the magical event (Note: Either an animal parade marching through Teletubbyland, a magical house with four windows and a singing puppet man inside, a teddy bear tap dancing in a hovering gazebo, a magic tree with five white doves flying onto the branches, three ships sailing on a magical lake, a lion and bear playing hide-and-seek, or Little Bo-Peep trying to find her sheep.) that occurs once per episode.
 The event differs each time; it is often caused inexplicably and is frequently strange yet whimsical.
 Each episode is closed by the Voice Trumpets and the narrator.
 The disappointed, reluctant, but obedient Teletubbies bid farewell to the viewer as they go back to the Tubbytronic Superdome while the Sun Baby sets.